Arranging your civil ceremony

 If you have any queries with regard to this new legislation, please contact the Superintendent Registrar on 01472 324860.

 The Register Office is located in Cleethorpes Town Hall, Knoll Street, Cleethorpes.
-The beautiful accommodation can offer three rooms within the building that can host civil ceremonies.
+The beautiful accommodation has three rooms that can host a civil ceremony.

 North East Lincolnshire Register Office, Cleethorpes

 This is the statutory room available for ceremonies at the statutory fee.
-This room does also double as the superintendent registrar’s office, therefore it does have computer equipment, desks and other office furniture contained within it.
+The room is also the superintendent registrar’s office and therefore has some office furniture and equipment in it.